sumankarki9/linux_project/user management and files permissions.md

 ## User Management

 User management is one of the main tasks of Linux administrators.
-It involves creating, modifying, and deleting user accounts, as well as managing user permissions and access.
+It involves creating, modifying, and deleting user accounts, as well as managing user permissions and access.Here the some basic commands related to user management:-

 1. **Add User:**
    - This command is used to create a new user account.